 Existing Chicken Coop Ideas: Venting

-Proper circulation inside your chicken coop is key to healthy life for your chickens.
+Proper circulation inside your small chicken coop is key to a healthy life for your chickens.
 If your coop does not have good air circulation, your chickens can get sick which is bad for egg production, but more importantly, your flock’s health will diminish.
 Installing venting will let hot air escape your coop without creating a draft.
 Consider this if you live in very hot climates!

 Existing Chicken Coop Ideas: Shade